liuzechun/Bi-Real-net/README.md

 <img width=60% src="https://github.com/liuzechun0216/images/blob/master/birealnet_figure.png"/>

-# News (updated in November 23rd)
+# News (updated in November 23rd 2019)
-We finished the pytorch implementation of training Bi-Real Net from scratch, which makes it super easy to train Bi-Real Net.
+We finished the pytorch implementation of training Bi-Real Net from scratch, which is super easy run.
 We retrain the same accuracy as reported in the paper.
 Clone and have a try with our new pytorch implementation!

 # Citation